cfsengineering/CEASIOMpy/doc/source/user_guide/modules/AeroFrame/index.rst

 AeroFrame
 =========

-:Categories: Aeroelasticity, Aerodynamics, CFD, Structures
+:Categories: FSI, Aeroelasticity, Aerodynamics, CFD, Structures

 *AeroFrame* is a modular framework for partitioned aeroelastic analyses.
 The framework couples separate solvers for structure and CFD.
 It coordinates the analysis and the exchange of loads and deformations.
-Currently, AeroFrame supports static aeroelastic analyses.
+Currently, AeroFrame supports *static* aeroelastic analyses.

 .. figure:: main.png
     :width: 500 px